fc883388/re2-wiki/Install.md

 make testinstall</pre>
 (On BSD systems, use `gmake` instead of `make`.)

 Bazel and CMake are also supported.
-The latter should enable generation of MSVC and Xcode projects.
-Patches are welcome!
+The latter enables generation of Visual Studio and Xcode projects as well as MinGW and MSYS makefiles.
+Bug reports and/or fixes are welcome!

 For documentation on how to use RE2, see the comment at the top of <a href='https://github.com/google/re2/blob/master/re2/re2.h'>re2/re2.h</a>.